jrolfe426/confluent-self-managed-connect/README.md

     - Validate and Create
     - Take note of the Schema ID.
 This will be used later for our producer and connect sink.
     <img width="926" alt="Screen Shot 2022-10-25 at 10 45 40 AM" src="https://user-images.githubusercontent.com/100879140/197820507-11671485-58ea-4dfc-883b-28fde70bc905.png">
+12. Send some producer records to the topic using the schema that we created above:
+     - confluent kafka topic produce test-topic --value-format avro --schema-id 100028
+     - enter in schema registry API Key -
+     - enter schema registry API secret -
+     - produce some records:
+       - {"AGE":26,"HEIGHT":6.02}
+         {"AGE":31,"HEIGHT":5.03}
+         {"AGE":14,"HEIGHT":5.09}
+13. Create a connector property file.
+Save the file in the config directory, name it my-file-sink.properties to look like the following:
+     - name=my-file-sink
+     - connector.class=org.apache.kafka.connect.tools.MockSinkConnector
+     - tasks.max=1
+     - topics=test-topic
+     - file=my_file_sink_output.txt